Case Interview Practice

 How to solve

-• Make reasonable assumptions based on industry knowledge.
+• Make logical assumptions based on available information.

 • Calculate the total addressable market (TAM).